-Let’s see how you can invest in Gold and what are the advantages and disadvantages of each method.
+Here is how you can invest in gold and the advantages and disadvantages of each method.

 1. Invest in Physical Gold

-The first obvious option is to invest in physical Gold.
+The first obvious option is to invest in physical gold.
 It means you buy some actual gold, and you store it.
-And once you want to sell it, you take it, and you go to a seller, and you get back some money.
+And once you want to sell it, you take it, go to a seller, and get back some money.

-Buying physical gold is the coolest way to invest in Gold.
-I mean, who does not want to have gold bars at home!
-Having physical Gold is more tangible than having some paper telling you that you have some metal somewhere.
+Buying physical gold is the coolest way to invest in gold.
+I mean, who does not want to have gold bars at home?
+Having physical gold is more tangible than having some paper telling you you have some metal somewhere.

-The main problem with physical Gold is how to store it.
+First, the main problem with physical gold is how to store it.
 If you have bought a few coins, then you are probably fine on that part.
 You can store it in a safe part of your house.
-But if you have invested a significant amount of money, you will need to invest in a safe at home or a safe deposit box.
+But if you have invested a significant amount of money, you must invest in a safe at home or a safe deposit box.
 Securing your gold will cost you money.

 If you have a significant amount of gold at home, you may also want to get insurance for this gold.
-And the insurance is very expensive.
+And the insurance is costly.

-And having Gold at home may make you uncomfortable.
-If you have a significant amount of physical gold, you should probably think of getting it insured.
-All this put together makes it difficult to invest in Gold.
+Second, having gold at home may make you uncomfortable.
+If you have a significant amount of physical gold, you should consider getting it insured.
+All this, put together, makes it difficult to invest in gold.

-The other problem with physical Gold is that it is not very liquid.
-To get the money, you have to get the physical Gold to a merchant and get money back.
+Third, physical gold is not very liquid.
+To get your money, you have to get the physical gold to a merchant and get your money back.
 It takes time.
 And this also means that there will be a significant spread between the buy and sell values.

-And if that was not clear, I need to clear out something: buying gold jewelry is not investing in Gold!
-When you buy a necklace, a large part of its value will be for the jeweler and the shop margin.
+And if that was not clear, I need to clear out something: buying gold jewelry is not investing in gold!
+When you buy a necklace, most of its value will be for the jeweler and the shop margin.
 The rest is the value of the metal.
 So, when you want to sell it back, you are very unlikely to get back more than the raw value of the metals.

 So, investing in gold jewelry is a bad investment.
-If you want to invest in physical gold, you need to invest in gold coins or bars.
+If you want to invest in physical gold, you must invest in gold coins or bars.